iotaledger/susee-streams-poc/inx-collector/README.md

 Otherwise, your  might be faced with a disabled network device and your SSH connection will get lost.
-In this case you will need access to the virtualization hypervisor to access your system again after docker has been installed or after docker compose up ha been used, to create the needed config file after the docker install.
+In this case you will need access to the virtualization hypervisor to access your system again after docker has been installed or after docker compose up has been used, to create the needed config file after the docker install.
 A `docker_daemon_example.json` file is located in the `hornet-install-resources` folder.